holyhope/Chrome-QRCodes/README.md

 * Add transition on display and hide qrcodes.
 * Write a better description.
-* Add zoom button on mouse over.
+* Add zoom button on mouse over (maybe remove opacity trick to properly dispaly buttons, or a a parent container).

 # Contributions